isomerpages/moe-jpjc/_curriculum/Character and Citizenship Edu/Sexuality Education Programme.md

 <ol start="8">
 	<li>Parents may opt their children out of Sexuality Education and/or supplementary Sexuality Education programmes by MOE-approved external providers.</li><br>

-<li><p>Parents who wish to opt their children out of the Sexuality Education lessons and eTeens talk need to complete an opt-out form.</p>
+<li>Parents who wish to opt their children out of the Sexuality Education lessons and eTeens talk need to complete an opt-out form.
 <ul>
 <li>For <b>JC2 SEd lessons</b>, click <a href="https://go.gov.sg/jpjcj2sedoptout2026">here</a> to opt-out by 11 February 2026.</li>
 <li>For <b>JC1 SEd lessons</b>, click <a href="https://go.gov.sg/jpjcj1sedoptout2026">here </a> to opt-out by 22 July 2026.</li>